-- Official certification from a financial institution documenting funds to cover one year's tuition and expenses ($49,255 for student and additional $13,300 for spouse and per dependent child).
+Submit official certification from a financial institution documenting funds to cover one year's tuition and expenses Please contact the International Student Services Office at 313.664.7449 or email for current year expenses.
 The actual amount available for studies must be stated in U.S. dollars.

 - I-20 forms are issued after all requirements are met.
 An I-20 form enables a foreign student to apply for an F-1 student Visa from an American Embassy.